CDAT/vcdat/source/dev_releases.rst

 vCDAT Manual Releases
 -----------------------------

-In the event that the continuous integration service fails to make a nightly release, the following can be done to create a build an release it manually.
+In the event that the continuous integration service fails to make a nightly release, the following can be done to create a build and release it manually.

 - Before you can release vCDAT you must be listed as a co-owner of the cdat organization
 - cd into the vcdat directory and make sure that you are using the base conda environment.
 (Run ``source deactivate`` to go from *nightly* to *base* for instance)